v-finance/camelot/doc/sphinx/source/doc/fixtures.rst

 When a new version of the application gets released, we might want to change the static data and add some icons to the movie types.
-Thanks to the 'fixture key', it's easy to retrieve and update the allready inserted data, just modify the update_fixtures function::
+Thanks to the 'fixture key', it's easy to retrieve and update the already inserted data, just modify the update_fixtures function::

 	def update_fixtures():